mikemalhotra-labs/hash_learnings/base64_overview.md

 ## Base64 Overview

-Base64 is an encoding technique that converts binary data into ASCII characters.
+Base64 is a binary-to-text encoding scheme that converts binary data (like images, files) into a safe, printable ASCII string format (using 64 characters) for reliable transmission over text-based systems.

 It is commonly used in:
 - Email systems